Palash90/site-assets/blogs/build-your-own-nn/README.md

 ```

-Now we have defined our data structure and required functions and methods.
+Now we have defined our data structure, required functions and methods.
 Let's write a few tests now.

+We put all the test outside `src` directory; in a separate directory named `tests`.

 ```rust
 use build_your_own_nn::tensor::Tensor;